sbseltzer/VersionMacros/README.md

 2. `PreBuildSteps` exports variables from Unreal to the host shell environment so scripts can access them.
 The relevant variables are `EngineDir` and `PluginDir`.
 3. `PreBuildSteps` executes the shim script contained in `Resources/BuildScripts/<HostPlatform>/`.
 On Windows this is a Powershell script.
 On Mac/Linux it's a Bash script.
 4. The shim script first deduces your Unreal Engine version using the `Build.version` file in your engine directory.
 5. The shim script then deduces a reliable Python executable location.
 On Windows, it will use the `python.exe` that's bundled with Unreal according to your engine version.
-On Mac/Linux, it will search for an executable named `python3` or `python` using your environment `PATH`.
+If that fails (i.e. UE 4.8 or lower), it will search your environment `PATH` for `python.exe` or `python3.exe` (in that order), with some special handling for the fake Windows `python3` shim.
+On Mac/Linux, it will search for an executable named `python3` or `python` (in that order) using your environment `PATH`.
 6. The shim script then executes [`Prebuild.py`](Resources/BuildScripts/Prebuild.py).
 7. [`Prebuild.py`](Resources/BuildScripts/Prebuild.py) performs text replacements in your plugin source files according to your engine version and your settings in [`PrebuildConfig.py`](Resources/BuildScripts/PrebuildConfig.py).

 The benefit of using `PreBuildSteps` is your plugin can safely be copy/pasted from a newer version of Unreal to an older one (and vice versa) and still compile!
 At least as long as you're diligent about `#if`ing out newer dependency references in your `.Build.cs` files and using the `Optional` field for newer dependencies in your `.uplugin` file `"Plugins"` section.

+### Technical Notes for PrebuildConfig.py

+- `SourceFileEncoding` is passed to `io.open` as the `encoding` option when reading/writing source files.
+- `EncodingErrorHandling` is passed to `io.open` as the `errors` option when reading/writing source files.
+- `ProcessDirs` is a list of directories to recursively perform replacements in.
+The more specific you are here, the faster the prebuild script will complete.
+By default, it does replacements in every file under the plugin `Source` directory.
+It's not a bad idea to replace that with more specific directories with files you care about.
+- `MatchHeaderFiles` is a regex pattern list for header files (`.h`).
+These are used to determine which files to perform "fake" macro replacements in by default.
+- `MatchImplementationFiles` is a regex pattern list for implementation files (`.cpp`).
+These are used in conjunction with `MatchHeaderFiles` to determine which files to perform `TObjectPtr` replacements in.
+- `MatchAllSourceFiles` is the combination of `MatchHeaderFiles` and `MatchImplementationFiles`.

 # Installation